 Are the vintage frames reproductions or are they actually old?

 These are the real thing -- vintage eyewear from the 1800s to the 1980s (unless otherwise stated).
 Within our Vintage and Antique Collections, all of the pieces are ophthalmic-quality eyeglass frames.
-Most have never been used (aka "new old stock"), and were acquired from various optical distributors.
+Many have never been used (aka "new old stock"), and were acquired from various optical distributors.
 Pre-owned items are in excellent cosmetic and functional vintage condition.
 We also carry a handful of heritage brands like Shuron, Artcraft, AO Safety, Faosa, Criss and Kala which include models from the archives but are produced today.

 What kinds of lenses can be put in the vintage frames?

 Lenses of your choice -- prescription (including single vision, bi-/tri-focal and progressive lenses), sunglass, reading or clear lenses.
 In most cases, vintage frames are as easy to complete as contemporary frames off the rack.
 Similarly, most of the sunglasses in our inventory are of ophthalmic quality (i.e. designed for prescription use) that we've completed with UVA/UVB sun lenses.
 As such, sunglass lenses can be replaced with your rx lenses.

 Can my local optician put lenses in the vintage frames?

 In most cases, the answer is, "yes."
 You can go to an independent optician or many large chains to take care of your lens work needs.
 However, we have heard of some opticians preferring not to work with products they do not sell.
 If you are unable to find a store that will complete your job, please contact us and we can assist you or check our "Suggested Opticians" page.

 What is your return policy?